KansasCityWomeninTechnology/LearningResources/glossary.md

-#Coding & Cocktails Glossary
+Agile Method (of software development) #Coding & Cocktails Glossary

 ####Brief definitions of terms you might hear at C&C events!

 Although this list will grow over time, one of the easiest ways to research a term you have never heard is to type your question in Google.
 Frequently top hits will either be [Wikipedia](http://wikipedia.org) or [Stack Overflow](http://stackoverflow.com) - both solid resources.

 ##### Be sure to let us know if you think something needs to be added.
 As you become comfortable with git push/pull requests, you can send pull requests that we will curate and add to the list!

 **Agile Method (of software development)** - A method commonly used today for software development which is characterized by a focus on rapid product delivery through the use of iterative multi-week periods, called "sprints" and a collaborative, rather than siloed, approach to team member roles.

 **Application Programming Interface (API)** - A set of functions or methods used to access some functionality.